Audubon Homecoming Court Announced

 Winners of the football jersey auction were announced, and Coleman Mullenix helped out by being the auctioneer for a three item sale — an autographed football and volleyball were sold along with a cross country t-shirt.

-Homecoming Theme Days for middle school and high school students are as follows: Tuesday — Down South; Wednesday — safari/jungle, with togas for seniors; Thursday — Business Trip (formal attire); and Friday — red and white day.
+Homecoming Theme Days for middle school and high school students were Tuesday — Down South; Wednesday — safari/jungle, with togas for seniors; Thursday — Business Trip (formal attire); and Friday — red and white day.